Junwon03/pi-framework-junwon/README.md

 python scripts/assemble_submission_figures.py
 ```

 The final submission files are assembled in `output/figures/submission/`.
-The seven-figure set contains Figures 1 and 5 from the original-window pipeline, revised non-overlap Figures 2–4, revised Supplementary Figure S1, and the 2008 ST17 trajectory illustration as Supplementary Figure S2.
-Figure 6 is withdrawn and is not assembled.
-Legacy versions of Figures 2–4 remain available as audit outputs but are excluded from the final submission set.
+The six-figure set contains revised Main Figures 1–4, revised Supplementary Figure S1, and the legacy 2008 ST17 trajectory illustration as Supplementary Figure S2.
+Legacy Figure 5 and Figure 6 are withdrawn and are not assembled.
+Other legacy figures remain available as audit outputs but are excluded from the final submission set.

 The 2008 variable-substitution diagnostic additionally requires the frozen FRED vintage: